ark_helm_charts

 Clustering in ArkCase is handled pragmatically: there are some components for which it makes little sense to implement sophisticated rendering logic in order to support a clustering scenario, when the same service can be consumed from an external provider which offers a much more robust and proven platform from which to consume that service.
 For other components where that is either not possible, sensible, of for which achieving a highly-available configuration is relatively simple, these Helm charts do support it.
 This document describes both scenarios: which components may be clustered (and how), as well as which components are not (and why).

-Importantly, for the time being, ArkCase itself does not support being deployed as a multi-node cluster.
+Importantly, for the time being, ArkCase itself does not support being deployed as a multi-replica cluster.
 Unfortunately, at this time there are many changes required in order to make this possible due to the application’s architecture, implementation, and deployment design.

 Finally, almost none of the clustering implementations described herein supports dynamic replica scaling.
-Any change in the number of nodes deployed for a given component necessarily requires a new deployment (or an in-place deployment update).
+Any change in the number of replicas deployed for a given component necessarily requires a new deployment (or an in-place deployment update).
 In addition, you must also take care to ensure that no data loss/data gaps occurr as a result of the re-scaling.
 Notably, Solr can be problematic when you rescale it.
 The one exception for dynamic deployment is the Artifacts container, because it’s a read-only service.

 In particular: you may not manually (or otherwise) modify the number of replicas at runtime WITHOUT executing a deployment (update or redeployment), and then act surprised when weird things start happening and data start getting lost.